snobu/afraid6/README.md

   !
 ```

-3. Test by doing a "shut/no shut" on the interface connected to the Internet. "show log" should come up with good news.
+4. Test by doing a "shut/no shut" on the interface connected to the Internet. <b>"show log"</b> should come up with good news.
 ```
 .Jan 22 16:01:55: %HA_EM-6-LOG: afraid6.tcl: Looking for this router's global unicast IPv6 address...
 .Jan 22 16:01:55: %HA_EM-6-LOG: afraid6.tcl: Global unicast v6 is: 2A02:2F0B:203F:FFFF::BC1A:B345 (Dialer0)